• Skip to primary navigation

 Instructions

 • Remove the turkey from the packaging.
-Place on on a baking dish.
+Place on a baking dish.

-• Rub the seasoning mixture all over the turkey breast.
+• Combine all the seasonings together in a bowl.
+Pat the turkey breast dry and rub the seasoning mixture all over the turkey breast.

-• Add the onion, garlic, and 1 cup of turkey stock to your Instant Pot.
+• Add the onion, garlic, and 1 cup of water to your Instant Pot.
 Place the trivet into the pot.

-• Remove the turkey breast from the fridge and place it into the Instant Pot.
+• Remove the turkey breast from the fridge and place it into the Instant Pot on the trivet or silicone sling.

 • Set to high pressure for 35 minutes.
 Set to sealing.

-• Remove the turkey from the Instant Pot and place it onto a sheet pan.
+• With a thermometer make sure the turkey is at least 165 degrees.
+Remove the turkey from the Instant Pot and place it onto a sheet pan.

 • Turn on the broiler of your oven.
 Place the turkey inside so that it doesn't touch the heating element.

-• Cook until the skin is brown and crispy, rotating the pan if necessary.
+• Cook until the skin is brown and crispy, rotating the pan to brown evenly.
 Don't not leave the area while doing this.

 • Allow 20 minutes for the turkey breast to rest before carving.